simoncblyth/opticks/notes/issues/analytic_triangulated_viz_differences.rst

 Forced to do solid name mapping to establish correspondence... why ?

+* THAT LOOKS LIKE DIFFERENCE BETWEEN AN INDEX COLLECTED POSTORDER VS PREORDER

 ::

     2017-06-23 16:55:44.638 INFO  [525994] [GScene::importMeshes@185] GScene::importMeshes START num_meshes 249